-Addiction Relapse Statistics
+Addiction and Alcoholism Relapse Statistics

 Only 1 out of 5 people that seek help through treatment will stay sober their first year in recovery.
 As time goes on, the chance for addiction relapse lessens, but those who are in recovery a full two years still have a 40% chance of relapsing.
-Most addiction specialists claim that 5 years sober is the magic number, and those who reach this amount of time in recovery will be the least likely to relapse.
+Most addiction specialists claim that five years sober is the magic number, and those who reach this amount of time in recovery will be the least likely to relapse.
 These numbers can seem daunting, but with the proper knowledge and commitment, addiction treatment can be successful.

-I’m sure you’ve seen movies or TV when characters sit in their 12 step programs and are informed that they have been through the hardest part of treatment; admitting addiction.
+You’ve most likely seen movies or TV shows in which characters sit in their 12-step programs and are informed that they’ve been through the hardest part of treatment: admitting addiction.
 This may seem cheesy, but it’s true.
-Denial is the main cause for unsuccessful addiction recovery.
-Many addicted individuals will find themselves in a tough spot because of their addiction.
-They either are no longer being enabled by loved ones, have lost their jobs, or are in legal trouble when they realize that maybe they wouldn’t be stuck between a rock and a hard place if it weren’t for drugs or alcohol addiction.
+Denial is the main cause of unsuccessful addiction recovery.
+Many individuals that have suffered from addiction will find themselves in a tough spot because of their problem.
+They either are no longer being supported by loved ones, have lost their jobs, or are in legal trouble when they realize that maybe they wouldn’t be stuck between a rock and a hard place if it weren’t for drugs or alcohol addiction.